-ARTIST STATEMENT (Winter 2025)
+ARTIST STATEMENT (WINTER 2025/26)

 The tension between safety and discovery remains a central theme in my work.
 I'm fascinated by how children naturally navigate this balance, often with more wisdom than we give them credit for.
-My installations and sculptures frequently play with scale and perspective, creating environments that evoke both the physical and emotional landscape of childhood experimentation.
+My drawings and sculptures frequently play with scale and perspective, creating environments that evoke both the physical and emotional landscape of childhood experimentation.

 Through my art, I invite viewers to reconnect with their own memories of childhood daring, to remember the electric thrill of pushing boundaries and the profound learning that comes from testing limits.
 Each piece serves as a reminder that growth often happens in that exhilarating space between caution and courage, where curiosity leads the way and discovery awaits those brave enough to explore.